bgz763/ICT-Security/h1-helsec.md

 ## Helsec presentation by Elias Alanko

+In his presentation, Elias reviewed the basics of BEC attacks, statistics, and the current situation of this form of crime in Finland and globally.

 Elias summarized the measures in four points, which organizations can use to prepare for BEC attacks.

 1. Implement comprehensive technical controls to safeguard against email takeovers and spoofing.
 Be aware that criminals may use their own domains, hijacked business email accounts, or alternative channels (e.g., phone calls, private emails) to bypass standard defenses.
 Additionally, be vigilant about data extraction from suppliers, as visibility and control are limited in this area.